About GenTech Seeds

 The impact

-Aside from leadership development, McGrath said the IML ANZ program enabled participants to have the self-awareness of their skillset and to hone their emotional intelligence.
-“Our participants undertook surveys to determine how their colleagues saw them in relation to their own skillset, which gave us a starting point for the training.”
+Aside from leadership development, McGrath said the IML program enabled participants to have the self-awareness of their skillset and to hone their emotional intelligence.
+“Our participants undertook surveys to determine how their colleagues saw them in relations to their own skillset, which gave us a starting point fo the training.”

 The SCARF Model